wethod/learning-center-source/content/payroll/index.md

 Placeholders show you the impact of new employments on your revenues.

 {{< note title="Note" >}} Notice that the Placeholder is already created with a Segment on it.
-It is not possible to delete the last Segment of an employee to cancel a Placeholder, but you can of course modify it.{{< /note >}}
+It is not possible to delete the last Segment of an employee to cancel a Placeholder, but you can of course modify it.

+What's more it is not possible to save a Segment until you complete all the fill gaps which are: Start, End, Monthly and Taxes.

+{{< /note >}}

 ![](/uploads/2017/08/30/Payroll2.png)